Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-11.md

     animation-duration: 5s;
     animation-iteration-count: 1;

-    /* The most confusing property!
+    /* The most confusing property is animation-fill-mode.
     Without this property the element "jumps"
     back to it's starting values at the end of the animation.